Quality Education and Care NT

 Current identified areas of support

-Authorised officers are noting similar trends across services through January through to February 2025.
+Authorised officers are noting similar trends across services from March and April 2026:

-- Regulation 162 – Health information to be kept in enrolment.
+- Regulation 162 health information to be kept on enrolment

 For more information and details about the laws and regulations, refer to the current identified areas of support.